On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Background

 \subsection{Multi-tier Edge AI Partitioning}

-The Multi-tier Edge AI deployment Strategy (e.g., tiers 2 and 4 shown in Figure~\ref{edge_environment}) partitions (splits) an AI model between Edge-Cloud and Edge-Mobile tiers, respectively.
-This can overcome the limitations of traditional deployment strategies by enhancing data privacy, increasing computation efficiency, reducing memory requirements, improving scalability, and providing a flexible architecture that can be easily adapted to different use cases and deployment scenarios.
+The Multi-tier Edge AI deployment strategy partitions (splits) an AI model between Edge-Cloud and Edge-Mobile tiers, respectively, as shown in Figure~\ref{edge_environment}).
+This overcomes the limitations of traditional deployment strategies by enhancing data privacy, increasing computation efficiency, reducing memory requirements, improving scalability, and providing a flexible architecture that can be easily adapted to different use cases and deployment scenarios.

+To illustrate the applicability of this approach, consider a real-time traffic monitoring and incident detection system within a Mobile-Edge-Cloud infrastructure.
+Cameras mounted on traffic lights, vehicles, and drones continuously capture high-definition video feeds of a busy intersection.
+These video streams are transmitted to an Edge server located nearby, which processes the footage in real-time using lightweight Computer Vision models.
+The Edge server detects key objects such as vehicles, pedestrians, and potential road hazards, enabling immediate actions like adjusting traffic signals or issuing warnings for approaching vehicles when pedestrians are detected.

+Simultaneously, the Cloud aggregates data from multiple Edge servers across the city, providing a centralized platform for large-scale analysis.
+By applying Deep Learning (DL) models, the Cloud identifies traffic patterns, predicts congestion zones, and optimizes traffic management strategies.
+These insights are then used for long-term planning, such as predicting rush hour congestion or adjusting traffic light timings across multiple intersections.
+This scenario exemplifies how Multi-tier Edge AI Partitioning can optimize resource usage and enhance system performance by distributing computational tasks appropriately across Mobile, Edge, and Cloud tiers.

-The key insight is the observation that most of the strategies used to enable partitioned model inference across, for example, mobile and edge devices, operate on the computation graph underlying modern deep learning architectures~\cite{Goodfellow-et-al-2016}.
+The key insight is the observation that most of the strategies used to enable Partitioned model inference across, for example, Mobile and Edge devices, operate on the computation graph underlying modern DL architectures~\cite{Goodfellow-et-al-2016}.
 Such graphs express the different elements of neural networks, as well as the calculations performed while traversing edges in the graph.
-By finding the right edges to split, one can implement model partitioning, effectively obtaining two or more sub-graphs.
+By finding the right edges to split, one can implement model Partitioning, effectively obtaining two or more sub-graphs.

+Overall, model Partitioning is a powerful strategy for optimizing the deployment of DNN models on resource-constrained devices.
+This family of Edge AI operators partitions models across the tiers of an Edge AI Environment: